Joseph Lawende

+Lawende provided a detailed description of the Ripper to investigators; he was later described by the Assistant Commissioner of the Metropolitan Police, Robert Anderson, as "the only person who ever had a good view of the murderer."

 Biography

-Joseph Lawende was born in Warsaw, Poland (then in the Russian Empire) to Jewish parents Hirsch and Zirle Lawende.
+Lawende was born in Warsaw, Poland (then in the Russian Empire), to Jewish parents Hersch "Henry" Lawende and Zirle Lawende.
 He came to Britain in 1871, and was married to Annie Lowenthal in a London synagogue on 22 January 1873.
 His brother Leopold had married Annie's sister Fanny the previous year.
 He and his wife would have twelve children.
 At the time of his marriage, he was a cigarette maker living at 3 Tenter Street South.

 On 11 December 1876, Lawende gave evidence at the Old Bailey at the trial of Isaac Marks for the murder of Frederick Barnard.
 He was described as a cigarette maker of 3 Lenton Street, Goodman's Fields.
 He had known Marks for a year as a customer of the Camperdown Hotel, where he dined on Sundays, and had also played dominoes with him.
 He gave evidence regarding the accused's strange behaviour.

 In 1881, he is again listed as a cigarette maker, with his family living on 2 Tenter Street South.
 Around 1885, he moved to 45 Norfolk Road in Dalston.
 He is also known to have had commercial premises for the manufacture of cigarettes in St Mary Axe.

 Mitre Square

 In the early morning hours of 30 September 1888, two murders attributed to Jack the Ripper took place.
 The second victim, Catherine Eddowes, was murdered in Mitre Square.
 That night, Lawende and two Jewish companions, Joseph Hyam Levy, a butcher, and Henry Harris, a furniture dealer, attended the Imperial Club in Duke's Place.
 They were delayed from leaving by rain.
-After the rain subsided, they left just after 1:30 a.m, the time having been checked by the club clock and by Lawende's pocket watch.
+After the rain subsided, they left just after 1:30 a.m., the time having been checked by the club clock and by Lawende's pocket watch.
 They began to walk along Duke Street towards Aldgate.

-About fifteen yards from the club, at the narrow entrance to Church Passage, which led to Mitre Square, they saw a man and a woman talking quietly.
-The woman had her hand on the man's chest.
+Approximately fifteen yards from the club, at the narrow entrance to Church Passage, which led to Mitre Square, they saw a man and a woman talking in hushed tones.
+The woman had her hand on the man's chest, though not in a manner suggestive to Lawende as to her resisting him.
 Lawende would later identify the woman as Eddowes by her clothing when he was later shown her clothing at the mortuary.